 Just before the final battle with Auron, you spot him walking off into the depths, and follow him to find him in a meeting with Hades.
-Here, we learn that Hades has hypnotized Auron with a small statue (ala the original film, sort of), and is having him babble about the “crime” of existing.
+Here, we learn that Hades has taken control of Auron via a small statue (ala the original film, sort of), and is having him babble about the “crime” of existing.
 This is pretty awful dialogue.
 It might have been interesting if we explored it, but it’s like Hades picked a topic out of a hat.
 Once again we’ve tossed aside Hades’ skeevish savvy for skeevish brute force.
 Between his casual threatening of Meg and his emotional abuse here, Hades feels less like a cartoon villain and more like a picture of an abusive relationship, and even that approach lacks tact (what with it being unintentional).

 Auron does recover slightly as Hades changes the deal so that he has to kill not just Hercules, but also Sora, Donald and Goofy, showing he really does care enough about you enough to stand up to a god, but Hades forces his hand.

 (Another nice minor detail: when you spot Hades, Sora actually shouts in surprise and Donald looks at him like he can’t believe how stupid Sora is for doing it.
 Same here, D.)

 It’s too late to stop Auron from going to the Underdrome, but Sora discusses things in front of Hercules and sparks that old heroic spirit.
 They agree on a plan: Sora will go to Hades’ throne room to get the statue (because it’s absolutely going to be there!), while Hercules stalls with Auron in the coliseum.
 Despite the depiction of Hades, I do like Hercules’ slow climb against his slump, if only because it builds up on the more successful original visit.
 Seeing him perk up at the chance to do genuine, personal good is heartwarming, even if he is volunteering to go duel a man who wields a sharpened highway billboard as a one-handed sword.